spapas/spapas.github.io/content/django-unpoly.md

 It is possible to make all links (or links that follow a selector) [followable by default](https://unpoly.com/handling-everything#following-all-links) by using the `up.link.config.followSelectors` option.
 I would recommend to only do this on greenfield projects where you'll test the functionality anyway.
 For existing projects I think it's better to add the `up-follow` attribute explicitly to the links you want to make followable.

-This is recommend it because there are cases where using unpoly will break some pages, especially if you have some JavaScript code that relies on the page being reloaded.
+This is recommend it because there are cases where using unpoly will break some pages, especially if you have some JavaScript code that relies on the page being loaded.
 We'll talk about this in the up.compiler section.

-If you have made all the links followable but you want to skip some links and do a full page reload instead, add the `up-follow=false` attribute to the link or use the `up.link.config.noFollowSelectors` to make multiple links non-followable.
+If you have made all the links followable but you want to skip some links and do a full page reload instead, add the `up-follow=false` attribute to the link or use the `up.link.config.noFollowSelectors` config to make multiple links non-followable.

 You can also make all links instant or preload for example by using `up.link.config.instantSelectors.push('a[href]')` to make all followable links load on mousedown.
 This should be safe because it will only work on links that are [already followable](https://unpoly.com/handling-everything#following-all-links-on-mousedown).